mab253/unlock-nyc-web/home-slides/slide9.md

 bg_img: https://raw.githubusercontent.com/mab253/unlock-nyc-web/main/uploads/covid-story.png

 ---
-# "He said I needed to show a negative COVID test to see the apartment."
+# "He said I needed a negative COVID test to see the apartment."

 During your housing search, you’re protected from harassment or discrimination based on your COVID-19 status.
 That means a landlord can’t force you to take a COVID-19 diagnostic test. **You can report that!**